 Martin P. Emert, MD

-Dr. Emert is a Clinical Associate Professor of Medicine and Cardiac Electrophysiologist and Cardiologist in the Cardiovascular Medicine Department at the University of Kansas Health System.
+Dr. Emert is a Professor of Cardiovascular Medicine and Cardiac Electrophysiology.
+He is an Electrophysiologist and Cardiologist in the Cardiovascular Medicine Department at the University of Kansas Health System.

 He is the Director of Ambulatory Cardiac Arrhythmia Device Services there as well.

-He specializes in the management of patients with heart rhythm disorders, catheter-based ablation procedures, and cardiac device management including device implantation and explantation.
+He specializes in the management of patients with heart rhythm disorders, catheter-based ablation procedures, and cardiac device management including device implantation and device system explantation or extraction.

 Dr. Emert believes, that in this time of advancing technology, it is even more important that healthcare providers keep the Patient as the number one priority.